vincenzochiovaro/TastyCards/README.md

-# TastyCards
+# TastyCards 1.0

-TastyCards is a minimalistic recipe generator platform that allows users to explore and discover random recipes.
+TastyCards1.0 is a minimalistic recipe generator platform that allows users to explore and discover random recipes.
 It serves as the Minimum Viable Product (MVP) of the TastyCards project, providing core functionality and a basic user experience.

+## Hosted Version

+TastyCards is hosted on an AWS S3 bucket, providing easy access to the platform.

+- Hosted on AWS S3: http://tastycards-bucket.s3-website.eu-west-2.amazonaws.com

 ## Features